Discovering...

 Argan oil cooperative visits with tastings

-The Sahara desert is Morocco's most unforgettable family experience.
+The Sahara is Morocco's most unforgettable family experience.
 Sunset camel treks across towering golden dunes, overnight camping under a sky blazing with stars, sandboarding, and Berber music around a campfire create memories that last a lifetime.
 Suitable from age 3.

 Sunset camel trek across Erg Chebbi dunes